Managing financial difficulty and debt

 If you think you’ll have difficulty meeting any of your tax obligations, contact us to discuss your situation.
 Penalties may apply if you don’t pay on time.

-If we have asked you to file a return and you have not yet done so, we will estimate the amount of tax we think you owe.
+If we have asked you to file an income tax return and you have not yet done so, we'll estimate the amount of tax we think you owe.
 This is called a "default assessment".
 You may also be charged a late filing penalty.
 It is important that you file the overdue return so that your correct tax position can be confirmed.
 You may even be entitled to a refund.

 Find out what your options are if you’re having difficulty making repayments.

 The best way to avoid debt is to pay the full amount you owe, on time, every month.
 But if you get behind in your payments or think you are going to have trouble paying on time, please contact us.